IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ### Adding stages to the pipeline
 {: #adding-stages-to-the-pipeline}

-#### Stage 1 - Setting up {{ site.data.keyword.mobilefoundation_short }}
+#### Stage 1 - Setting up {{site.data.keyword.mobilefoundation_short}}
 {: #stage1-setting-up-mobile-foundation}

-In this stage, we would be spinning up an instance of {{ site.data.keyword.mobilefoundation_short }}.
+In this stage, we would be spinning up an instance of {{site.data.keyword.mobilefoundation_short}}.
 Adding GitHub to the pipeline would be in this stage and it triggers the pipeline whenever a change is pushed to the git repository.
 Following steps show the GitHub configuration.
 You can set the stage trigger based on your requirement.
 It could be manual or automatic.

 In the following example, we set Input Type as *Git repository*, Git repository as *mfp-devops-20181210030116092* and Git URL as *https://github.com/sagar20896/mfp-devops-20181210030116092* and branch as *master*.